LeetLLM

 • •Multi-head capacity: Parallel heads allow the model to attend to different representation subspaces (positional, syntactic, semantic) simultaneously without increasing total FLOPs.

-• •Production solutions: Modern LLMs use IO-aware exact attention (FlashAttention) or approximation methods (sliding windows[7], linear attention/SSMs[8]) to handle long contexts efficiently.
+• •Production solutions: Modern LLMs use IO-aware exact attention (FlashAttention) or approximation methods (sliding windows[7], linear attention/SSMs (State Space Models)[8]) to handle long contexts efficiently.

 Common misconceptions

-• •Conflating time and memory bottlenecks: The O(n2)O(n^2)O(n2) memory cost (storing the full attention matrix) is the primary limiter for sequence length, not just the compute.
+• •Mixing up time and memory bottlenecks: The O(n2)O(n^2)O(n2) memory cost (storing the full attention matrix) is the primary limiter for sequence length, not just the compute.

-• •Misunderstanding scaling: Scaling is not just about magnitude; it is mathematically derived to maintain unit variance for independent random variables, preserving gradient flow through softmax.
+• •Misunderstanding scaling: Scaling isn't just about magnitude; it's mathematically derived to maintain unit variance for independent random variables, preserving gradient flow through softmax.

 • •Assuming one attention type: Transformers use three distinct patterns: bidirectional (encoder), causal (decoder), and cross-attention (encoder-decoder).